gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Negative," the bot said firmly.
 "This one will not be attacking at all.
-It does not have to now that its regulator has been rendered nonfunctional."
+It does not have to now that its regulator has been rendered inoperative."
 Without warning it twisted its long arms around at an angle no living thing could have matched.
 A high-pitched whine was followed by a tinny *clink!* as a screw dropped and bounced off a stone.